Jilong-Jerome/sociality-in-spiders-dead-end/dNdS/README.md

 ### Concatenate alignments of a random set of genes with bootstrapping

-See complete codes in [workflow.py](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end/blob/main/dNdS/boostrap/workflow.py)
+See complete codes for alignment process and branch-wise dN/dS in [workflow.py](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end/blob/main/dNdS/boostrap/workflow.py)

 We do bootstrapping estimation of dN/dS for X chromosomes and autosomes separately.
 We randomly sample 500 or 100 ortholog groups out of the 2302 autosomal genes or 347 X chromosome genes respectively.
 In the following example codes, we show how a single round of boostrapping being performed.